-5.1.1 Site 111 (OU 34)-Camp Davis FARP Activities South
+4.1.11 Site 111 (Operable Unit 34)-Camp Davis Forward Arming and Refueling Point Activities South

-Site 111, the Camp Davis FARP Activities South covers approximately 350 acres in the Camp Davis area of the Base (Figure 5-1).
-The Camp Davis FARP Activities South area consists of locations along the south runway where Marines staged P-19s (such as aircraft rescue and fire fighting vehicles) and mobile fire extinguishing systems known as twin agent units (TAUs) for emergency response support during FARP operations.
+Site 111, the Camp Davis FARP Activities South, covers approximately 350 acres in the Camp Davis area of the Base (Figure 4-17).
+The Camp Davis FARP Activities South area consists of locations along the south runway where Marines staged P-19s (such as aircraft rescue and firefighting vehicles) and mobile fire extinguishing systems known as twin agent units (TAUs) for emergency response support during FARP operations.
 FARP activities have been documented in this area between 2013 and 2015; however, flight operations have been conducted at Camp Davis since 1943 and it is likely that emergency response support would have been staged during historical flight operations.

-Previous Investigation/Action NIRIS Document Number Date Activities PFAS Preliminary Assessment (CH2M, 2019) 008263 2019 The PA was conducted to identify and catalog potential PFAS releases Basewide and if a release was confirmed, evaluate whether additional investigation is warranted.
-Interviews were conducted with relevant site personnel based on review of existing information and a site reconnaissance was conducted.
-P-19s and TAUs are currently and were historically staged onsite for FARP activities.
-No documentation or institutional knowledge of aqueous film-forming foam (AFFF) or other PFAS-containing materials being released was identified during the PA.
-However, due to the presence of P-19s and TAUs containing AFFF, an AFFF release potentially may have occurred and further investigation was recommended.
-PFAS Site Inspection (CH2M, 2022) 008778 2021- 2022 An SI was conducted to identify the presence or absence of PFAS in groundwater and soil resulting from historical site activities.
-Eight surficial aquifer groundwater samples were collected from permanent monitoring wells, and seven surface soil samples and seven subsurface soil samples were collected.
-Each sample was analyzed for PFAS.
-Concentrations of PFOS and PFOA were detected in groundwater and exceeded the residential scenario risk-based screening levels.
-The human health risk screening (HHRS) identified potential unacceptable risks associated with exposure to PFOA and PFOS in groundwater.
-Based on these results, an RI was recommended to delineate the nature and extent of PFAS impacts and further evaluate potential human health risks from exposure to PFAS.
-Post Site Inspection Sampling (CH2M, 2021) Pending Upload 2021 Based on preliminary results of the SI, expedited investigations were conducted to assess potential impacts to off-Base receptors and further investigate the hydrogeologic properties of the upper Castle Hayne (UCH) and lower Castle Hayne (LCH) aquifers.
+Previous Investigation/Action NIRIS Document Number Date Activities Basewide PFAS Preliminary Assessment (CH2M, 2019) 008263 2019-2022 A Basewide PA was conducted to identify potential PFAS releases to the environment.
+The Camp Davis FARP Activities South was identified as a potential PFAS release area and an SI was recommended.
+Basewide PFAS Site Inspection (CH2M, 2022) 008778 Eight surficial aquifer groundwater samples were collected from permanent monitoring wells, and seven surface soil samples and seven subsurface soil samples were collected.
+The concentrations of PFOA and PFOS exceeded screening levels used for the SI in the groundwater samples.
+Due to the proximity of on-Base drinking water wells, an expedited RI was recommended to delineate the nature and extent of PFAS impacts and further evaluate potential human health risks.
+Post Site Inspection Sampling (CH2M, 2021) Pending Final 2021-2023 Based on preliminary results of the SI, expedited investigations were conducted to assess potential impacts to off-Base receptors and further investigate the hydrogeologic properties of the upper Castle Hayne (UCH) and lower Castle Hayne (LCH) aquifers.
 Prior to the investigation, public outreach efforts were initiated to identify drinking water wells within 1 mile of Site 111.
-Based on the public outreach efforts, 12 off-Base drinking water wells screened in the Castle Hayne aquifer have been identified within 1 mile of Camp Davis FARP Activities South.
+Based on the public outreach efforts, 12 off-Base drinking water wells screened in the Castle Hayne aquifers have been identified within 1 mile of Camp Davis FARP Activities South.
 Samples were collected from these drinking water wells in 2021 and results were below the 2016 USEPA lifetime drinking water health advisory for PFOS and/or PFOA, current at the time of the investigation.
 Additional monitoring wells were installed in the surficial, UCH, and LCH aquifers and the new and existing monitoring wells were sampled for PFAS analysis.
 PFAS concentrations in the surficial aquifer were similar to previously collected data and there were no exceedances of the screening levels in the newly installed wells in all aquifer zones.
+Sentinel well monitoring is being conducted through 2023 to support groundwater modeling and evaluate the potential for migration.
 A full presentation of the groundwater investigation and results will be incorporated into the RI.
-Draft Remedial Investigation Work Plan (CH2M, 2022) Pending Final 2021- 2022 An RI is being planned to define the nature and extent of PFAS.
-Field activities will include monitoring well installation and two rounds of groundwater, soil, surface water, and sediment sampling for PFAS analysis to assess seasonal variability.
+Remedial Investigation Work Plan (CH2M, 2022) Pending Upload 2021-2022 An RI is being conducted to define the nature and extent of PFAS and evaluate potential risk to human and ecological receptors.
+Field activities are ongoing and include monitoring well installation and two rounds of groundwater sampling, two rounds of surface water and sediment sampling and 1 round of soil sampling for PFAS analysis.

-RI activities were initiated in FY 2022 and are pending completion based on current MILCON activities.
-An FS will be prepared following completion of the RI.
-(Schedule 5-1).
+RI activities were initiated in FY 2022 and are pending completion in FY 2024 based on current military construction (MILCON) activities.
+An FS will be prepared following completion of the RI (Schedule 4-9).

-Schedule 5-1 IRP Site 111 IRP & MMRP Site Management Plan FY 2023 MCB Camp Lejeune and MCAS New River
+Schedule 4-9 IRP Site 111 IRP & MMRP Site Management Plan FY 2024 MCB Camp Lejeune and MCAS New River